dedis/student_18_hugo_verex/README.md

 # Verex

-Adding smart contracts to OmniLedger using verifiable Scala.
+Adding smart contracts to Byzcoin using verifiable Scala.

-Semester project at DEDIS lab.